-Back to the dashboard, now create a URL action (Edit – Actions – Add Actions – URL).
-Choose ‘Select’ where it says ‘Run action on:’, which is the same as click, paste the SSRS URL into the URL space and make sure the worksheet selected is the new worksheet containing the Hyperlink field we just created.
-Only have this worksheet selected as this is the only worksheet you want to power the hyperlink.
+Finally create a URL action (Dashboard – Actions – Add Actions – URL).
+Choose ‘Select’ where it says ‘Run action on:’.
+Select is the same as ‘on click’.
+Next paste the SSRS URL into the URL space.
+Make sure the only selected worksheet is the new “button” worksheet.
+We only want the “button” worksheet to take us to the SSRS report.

 Click OK the URL action is complete.
 When you click the hyperlink text on your dashboard it will open up your SSRS report.